-Desiccants are essential for the most effective drying experience, but it is also important to look at the different types of desiccants to figure out which one is best for keeping moisture out and extending the life of your hearing device.
+Desiccants are essential for an effective drying experience, but it is also important to look at the different types of desiccants to figure out which one is best for keeping moisture out and helping to prolong the life of your hearing device.

 The Dry-Brik desiccant is a molecular sieve, which is a much more aggressive desiccant than silica gel.
 Moreover, mol sieve (pronounced “MOL SIV”) is better suited for the operating temperature of Dry & Store.
 Silica gel does not work as well as mol sieve at our operating temperatures.

 When comparing a molecular sieve desiccant to a silica gel desiccant, at 10% relative humidity, mol sieve can adsorb 15% of its own moisture mass, while silica gel only adsorbs 5%.
 This means the mol sieve captures more moisture with 3 times less material.